 Instructors are listed ALPHABETICALLY by FIRST NAME.
 Not all are teaching this year, but many created our “on-demand” videos so you can still learn from them.

 Aaron Fauteux graduated Summa Cum Laude from York University’s BFA Film Production program in 2017.
-He is a director, writer, and production designer for film as well as a multidisciplinary visual artist.
-From 2013 to 2016, he was a regular instructor and occasional Assistant Director at the Film Camp for Kids and Youth but took over as Youth Program Coordinator for the Windsor Centre for Film, Digital Media, and the Creative Arts from 2017 to 2019.
-He recently returned from a nine-month trip to New Zealand, during which time he visited (nearly) all of the shooting locations for the Lord of the Rings, his favourite films.
+He is a director, writer, and production designer for the film as well as a multidisciplinary visual artist.
+From 2013 to 2016, he was a regular instructor and occasional Assistant Director.
+At the Film Camp for Kids and Youth but took over as; Youth Program Coordinator for the Windsor Centre for Film, Digital Media, and the Creative Arts from 2017 to 2019.
+He recently returned from a nine-month trip to New Zealand.
+During which time he visited (nearly) all of the shooting locations for the Lord of the Rings, his favourite films.
 There’s some speculation that he may in fact be a hobbit, though these rumours are mostly unsubstantiated.
 He’s excited to be back in Windsor and to teach this summer’s online francophone filmmaking camp!

 Demetre Kalmantis is a filmmaker based in Windsor, Ontario.
 He has been making home movies since he was 13 and had one of his films accepted into the Windsor International Film Festival at the age of 15.
 Also at the age of 15, he attended the Film Camp for Kids and Youth, which inspired him to pursue a career in film.
 He now studies Communication, Media and Film at the University of Windsor.
 This will be Demetre’s third year as an instructor at the Film Camp for Kids and Youth.